Dorothy Lamour: Early life

-Mary Leta Dorothy Slaton was born on December 10, 1914, at Charity ward at New Orleans East Hospital in New Orleans, the daughter of Carmen Louise (née LaPorte) and John Watson Slaton, both of whom were waiters.
-Lamour was of Spanish with some English, French and possibly also distant Irish descent.
+Mary Leta Dorothy Slaton was born on December 10, 1914, at Charity ward at New Orleans East Hospital in New Orleans, the daughter of Carmen Louise (née LaPorte) and John Watson Slaton, both of whom were restaurant servers.
+Lamour was of Spanish descent, with some English, French and possibly also distant Irish as well.
 Her parents' marriage lasted only a few years.
 Her mother married for the second time to Clarence Lambour, whose surname Dorothy later adopted and modified as her stage name.
 That marriage also ended in divorce when Dorothy was a teenager.

+Raised in poverty by her single mother in the Lakeview neighborhood of New Orleans, Lamour often relied on the kindness of others during her early years.
+In a 1954 episode of the television show This Is Your Life, she emotionally recounted a moment from age eight when she visited Gordon’s Grocery, a corner store located at Harrison Avenue and Milne Street.
+Hoping to get a doll but finding none in stock, she was instead gifted a football by the store’s owner, Harrison Gordon, who refused to charge her.
+The unexpected act of generosity became one of Lamour’s most cherished childhood memories and was highlighted on the show as a reflection of the community support that helped shape her early life.

 Lamour quit school at age 14.
 After taking a business course, she worked as a secretary to support herself and her mother.
 She began entering beauty pageants, was crowned Miss New Orleans in 1931, and went on to compete in Galveston's Pageant of Pulchritude.
 Miss Lamour was close friends with Dorothy Dell, who was in the Ziegfeld Follies.
 Lamour used the prize money to support herself while she worked in a stock theatre company.
 She and her mother later moved to Chicago.
 Lamour found a job working at Marshall Field's department store, working as an elevator operator at the age of 16.
-Her boss, Douglas Singleterry, referred to her as 'Dolly Face'; he also recalled that she'd spend a lot of her time auditioning around Chicago.
+Her boss, Douglas Singleterry, referred to her as "Dolly Face"; he also recalled that she spent a lot of her time auditioning around Chicago.
 She was discovered by orchestra leader Herbie Kay when he spotted her in performance at a Chicago talent show held at the Hotel Morrison.
 She had an audition the next day; Kay hired her as a singer for his orchestra and, in 1935, Lamour went on tour with him.
 Her work with Kay eventually led Lamour to vaudeville and work in radio.
 In 1935, she had her own 15-minute weekly musical program on NBC Radio.
 Lamour also sang on the popular Rudy Vallée radio show and The Chase and Sanborn Hour.
 On January 30, 1944, Lamour starred in "For This We Live", an episode of Silver Theater on CBS radio.